FedBR: Improving Federated Learning on Heterogeneous Data via Local Learning Bias Reduction: Introduction

 \section{Introduction}

 Federated Learning (FL) is an emerging privacy-preserving distributed machine learning paradigm.
 The model is transmitted to the clients by the server, and when the clients have completed local training, the parameter updates are sent back to the server for integration.
 Clients are not required to provide local raw data during this procedure, maintaining their privacy.
 As the workhorse algorithm in FL, FedAvg \citep{mcmahan2016communication} proposes local SGD to improve communication efficiency.
-However, the considerable heterogeneity among clients' local datasets causes inconsistency of local updates and hinders the convergence.
-A series of works adopt variance reduction methods \citep{karimireddyscaffold2019,das2020faster}, or suggest regularizing local updates towards global models \citep{lifederated2018,li2021model} to address this issue.
-Most existing works directly use global models of previous rounds to reduce the variance/minimize the distance between global and local models.
-However, such a design, by regularizing models toward the global model collected from previous rounds---which is also the initial model of the current round---will hinder the convergence of the current round.
-However, it is hard to balance the trade-offs between optimization and regularization to perform well.
+However, the considerable heterogeneity between local client datasets leads to inconsistent local updates and hinders convergence.

+Several studies propose variance reduction methods \citep{karimireddyscaffold2019,das2020faster}, or suggest regularizing local updates towards global models \citep{lifederated2018,li2021model} to tackle this issue.
+Almost all these existing works directly regularize models by utilizing the global model collected from previous rounds to reduce the variance or minimize the distance between global and local models~\citep{lifederated2018,li2021model}.
+However, it is hard to balance the trade-offs between optimization and regularization to perform well, and data heterogeneity remains an open question in the community, as justified by the limited performance gain, e.g.\ in our Table~\ref{Performance of algorithms} and experiment results in some previous works~\citep{tang2022virtual,li2021model,yoon2021federated,chen2021bridging,luo2021no}. \looseness=-1